gadf00/SmartPotSystem/README.md

 ```

 <h1>Future developments</h1>
-<p>Future improvements include the development of a web application for real-time monitoring, the integration of machine learning for predictive irrigation, and the use of advanced analytics to optimize plant health and resource usage.</p>
+<p>Future improvements include the development of a web application for real-time monitoring, the integration of machine learning for predictive irrigation, and the use of advanced analytics to optimize plant health and resource usage.Additionally, the system could be fully automated by enabling self-management capabilities when temperature and humidity exceed predefined thresholds, through the integration of specific actuators for climate control.</p>